Description

 Growth rate: Moderate.

-Mature Size: 6' high and wide.
+Mature Size: 6' (2m) high and wide.

 Bloom: Spring and fall, with most blossoms in spring.
-Blooms are often triggered by

-Fruit: Capsules with four seeds.
+Fruit: Dried capsules with four seeds.

 Leaves: Green, lance-shaped.